 Once the product manager arrived, we would have a brief stand-up meeting.
 We would gather around a whiteboard displaying everyone's tasks for the week.
 During this meeting, we would discuss each person's current progress.
 The other designer and I would simultaneously coordinate with the product manager and front-end team.
 I typically worked with around five front-end developers on different pages and occasionally coordinated with the back-end team to ensure the completeness of product functionality.
 Lunchtime typically ran from 11:45 a.m. to 1:15 p.m.
 We would have lunch together and sometimes take a half-hour nap at our desks when we returned.

 In the afternoon, we continued working until 5:30 p.m., ensuring that all remaining tasks were well-prepared for handover before leaving at 6 p.m.
 However, due to pressure from stakeholders, upper management, and multiple product demands, we often chose to work overtime.
 In some cases, we worked until 8-10 p.m. or even later.
 After leaving work, I would ride the shared bike back home.
-Sometimes, I had additional tasks or meetings to attend after work, and occasionally, I had to work on Sundays as well.
+Sometimes, I had additional tasks or meetings to attend after work, and occasionally, work on Sundays as well.

 Chengdu, the capital city of Sichuan Province in China, is renowned for its delicious cuisine, and rich cultural heritage.